rajkumar1206/Rajkumar/README.md

 > I will official update this when i publish mini Quora application in playstore.
 > - Rajkumar R

-The preview of mini quora looks like
+The preview of mini quora looks like:

 ![preiew img](https://github.com/rajkumar1206/Rajkumar/blob/master/assets/img/preview.png)

+**For more documentation on protype model refer wiki page...**